sitaramkm/www-project-non-human-identities-top-10/tab_join.md

 - Feel free to also add a note for the next periodic "OWASP Non-Human Identities Top 10" meeting [here](https://docs.google.com/document/d/1lJE0AwgWc4PHUX5Y0-s3TPhi6Lh8_dqWgsiEeJopkKY/edit?pli=1#heading=h.29vste2an1z).

-Individuals and organizations that provide a significant contribution to the project will be listed on the acknowledgments page.
+Individuals and organizations that provide a significant contribution to the project will be listed on the Contributors page.

 ## How to reach out: